KC-2001MS/KC-2001MS.github.io/content/en/blog/m5stack-nanoc6-and-embedded-swift.md

 $ . <path-to-esp-idf>/export.sh
 $ idf.py set-target esp32c6
 $ idf.py build
+$ idf.py flash
 ```
 ### If you leave it as it is, it builds but does not work.
 It should be able to build, but it should not work.
-This is because the sample project uses a different board [Esp32-C6-Bug]() and this board is programmed to work.
+This is because the sample project uses a different board [Esp32-C6-Bug](https://www.mouser.jp/ProductDetail/Prokyber/ESP32-C6-BUG?qs=ZcfC38r4Pou1X3IbFvgUPQ%3D%3D&srsltid=AfmBOooiRK2CNlgGq1oGmTfcpbewYg8Pd-TurtD67HyhEXK8YB_cZg8-) and this board is programmed to work.
 Check out the [M5Stack NanoC6 documentation](https://docs.m5stack.com/ja/core/M5NanoC6).
 Notice the description of the pin map.
 ![M5Stack NanoC6 Pinmap](/images/m5stacknanoc6-pinmap.png "Pinmap")
 Source : [NanoC6 - m5-docs - M5Stack](https://docs.m5stack.com/ja/core/M5NanoC6)